Islandora-Labs/views_nested_details/README.md

 # views_nested_details

-This Drupal module provides an accordian view field formatter (Nested Details) for grouped content such as newspapers.
+This Drupal module provides an accordian view field formatter (Nested Details) for content such as newspaper issues.

 In Islandora, create a contextual view to get issues of a particular newspaper.
 In that contextual view, you need the issue date information.